 Professor Clinton was born and raised in the Detroit, Michigan metropolitan area.
 After private practice in Chicago with the law firm then known as Devoe, Shadur and Krupp, he joined the faculty of the University of Iowa College of Law in 1973, where he taught until 2000.
 While at the University of Iowa College of Law, Professor Clinton served as the Wiley B. Rutledge Professor of Law and as a founder and an Affiliated Faculty Member of the American Indian and Native Studies Program of the University of Iowa College of Liberal Arts.
 For the 2001-2003 academic years, Professor Clinton was appointed the Barry Goldwater Chair of American Institutions at Arizona State University.

 Professor Clinton serves as Chief Justice of the Hopi Appellate Court and the Winnebago Supreme Court; as a Justice for the Colorado River Indian Tribes Court of Appeal and the Hualapai Court of Appeals; and as a Judge pro tem for the San Manuel Band of Serrano Mission Indians Tribal Court.
-He also served for twenty years as an Justice of the Cheyenne River Sioux Court of Appeals.
+He also served for 20 years as an Justice of the Cheyenne River Sioux Court of Appeals.
 He has also served as a temporary judge or arbitrator for other tribes and has acted as an expert witness or consultant in Indian law, copyright, and cyberlaw cases.

 Professor Clinton teaches and writes about federal Indian law, tribal law, Native American history, constitutional law, federal courts, cyberspace law, copyrights, and civil procedure.
 His publications include numerous articles on federal Indian law and policy, constitutional law, and federal jurisdiction.
-He is the co-author of casebooks on Indian law and federal courts, The Handbook of Federal Indian Law (1982 ed.), multiple editions of American Indian Law: Native Nations and the Federal System, Colonial and American Indian Treaties (a collection on CD-ROM ), and over 25 major articles on federal Indian law, American constitutional law and history, and federal courts, most of which are available under the Research Menu on this website.
+He is the co-author of casebooks on Indian law and federal courts, "The Handbook of Federal Indian Law" (1982 ed.), multiple editions of "American Indian Law: Native Nations and the Federal System, Colonial and American Indian Treaties" (a collection on CD-ROM ), and more than 25 major articles on federal Indian law, American constitutional law and history, and federal courts.